moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks/index.md

 * **Defining Repository:**

       * **`url`** The `url` attribute in the repo section specifies the Git repository where the Lens model files are stored.
-For instance, if your repo name is lensTutorial then the repo `url` will be  [https://bitbucket.org/tmdc/lensTutorial](https://bitbucket.org/tmdc/lensTutorial)
+For instance, if repo name is lensTutorial then the repo `url` will be  [https://bitbucket.org/tmdc/lensTutorial](https://bitbucket.org/tmdc/lensTutorial)

       * **`lensBaseDir`:**  The `lensBaseDir` attribute refers to the directory in the repository containing the Lens model.
 Example: `sample/lens/source/depot/databricks/model`.